I’ve been involved with gardening since I was a kid, but I didn’t get excited about it until I discovered organic gardening.

 And you’ll have an immune system that can ward off the unnecessary diseases that have affected many people you know.

 You’ve probably known people who eat a healthy, organic diet and have still experienced these diseases.
-Of course there can be many reasons for this, but a principle underlying cause is lack of nutrition.
+Of course, there can be many reasons for this, but a principle underlying cause is low nutrition.

-Because organic food doesn’t always have more nutrition, not if it wasn’t grown with nutrition in mind, which almost all of it isn’t.
+Even organic food doesn’t always have more nutrition, not if it wasn’t grown with nutrition in mind, which most of it isn’t.

 You can eat as much kale as you want, but if the soil where it grew didn’t have adequate mineralization (and the biology to make those minerals available to plants), then you won’t have adequate mineralization.